 The survey site UC5 (100 m in length) is located east of the forest Lunden and north of Aversi (WGS 84 decimal (lat, lon): 55.35804, 11.85326).
-The survey site starts at a wooden bridge going over the river and follows a natural s-shaped winding of the river (Fig. 10A).
+The survey site starts at a wooden bridge and follows a natural s-shaped winding of the river (Fig. 10A).
 The river is 4.1 m wide and 0.4 m deep, on average, and has a maximum depth of 0.5 m.
 At the upper end of the survey site, riparian vegetation ranges wide in the river channel.
 A willow provides 2 % shadowing.
 The sediment is dominated by granules, pebbles and cobbles, and has an intermediate heterogeneity.
 Macrophytes cover the riverbed to a small extent.

 A number of five living mussels were found at UC5, all representing small individuals of U. tumidus, A. cygnea and A. anatina with low abundance (1-5 individuals/100m, Fig. 10B, C).
 No living U. crassus was found at the survey site UC5.
 Shells of U. crassus occurred at densities of 1-5 shells/100m and were highly corroded (Fig. 10D).
-Shells of U. tumidus and A. cygnea were also present at low densities (1-5 shells/100m).